maurcabezas/PyFoldSyn/README.md

 - **Periodic Synchronization**: Runs at a specified interval defined by the user.

-- **Logging**: This option logs file operations like copying, creating, and removing files to the console and a defined log file.
+- **Logging**: This option logs files operations like copying, creating/updating, and removing files to the console and a defined log file.

 - **Cross-Platform**: Because Python and its libraries are flexible, the program must work on any system where Python is installed.